Master of Science in Mathematics for Educators

 The Master of Science in Mathematics for Educators is a strong graduate program in mathematics designed for people holding teaching single subject credentials in mathematics or a bachelor's degree in mathematics and very close areas.

-This program is appropriate for students who want a broad background in pure mathematics including those who desire to be prepared for teaching in a community college or in the first two years of a college program.
+This program is appropriate for students who want a broad background in pure mathematics, including those who desire to be a mathematics educator, prepared for teaching in a community college or in the first two years of a college program.
 It is also aimed at high-school teachers who would like to expand their mathematics background and improve their credentials.
 The program will give students greater expertise in both mathematics and mathematics education.
 This program does not confer any state certification as a teacher.

 Program Learning Outcomes